DjaEm/Taskwarrior-adder/README.md

-Simple script to make adding new tasks to taskwarror projects easier.
+Simple scripts to make adding new tasks to taskwarror projects easier.